dav-to/Formula-1-Shiny/README.md

 ## Data

-Data source for the app is ergast.com/mrd
+Data source this app is ergast.com/mrd